 An insider's guide to Manchester

-Local insider Daisy Culver gives us the lowdown on art in Manchester, from stunning spaces to independent galleries – with tips on where to eat and drink along the way.
+Local student Daisy gives us the lowdown on art in Manchester, from stunning spaces to independent galleries, with tips on where to eat and drink along the way.

 Manchester is a city unlike any other.
 With a proud industrial history, a true northern sense of humour and a world-famous music and art scene, it’s easy to see why it is thought of as the UK’s second city.
 It’s also the rainiest!
 But don’t let that bother you.